-A recent survey showed that most Americans don’t want to do their own financial planning but they don’t know where to go for help.
+A recent survey showed that most Americans don’t want to do their own financial planning, but they don’t know where to go for help.
 60% of adults say that managing their finances is a chore and many of them lack the skills or time to do a proper job.

 In years past, people who invested some of their money in stocks, bonds and mutual funds viewed this as extra savings for their retirement years.
 With the end of defined benefit pension plans, investing for retirement has become much more serious.
-The kind of lifestyle people will have in retirement depends entirely on how well they manage their 401(k) plans, their IRAs and other investments.
+The kind of lifestyle people will have in retirement depends entirely on how well they manage their 401(k) plans, their IRAs and their other investments.

-Fortunately, the people who are beginning their careers are recognizing that there will probably not be pensions for them when they retire.
+Fortunately, the people who are beginning their careers now are recognizing that there will probably not be pensions for them when they retire.
 Even public employees like teachers, municipal and state employees are going to get squeezed.
 Stockton, California declared bankruptcy over it’s pension obligations.
 The State of Illinois’ pension obligations are only 24% funded.
 Other states are facing a similar problem.

 In fact, many younger adults that we talk with question whether Social Security will even be there for them.
 They also realize that they need help planning.
 Traditional brokerage firms provide some guidance, but the average stock broker may not have the training, skills or tools to create an unbiased financial plan; many are only after your investment accounts or using the plan to persuade you to buy an insurance product.
 Mutual fund organizations can offer some guidance, but getting personal financial guidance via an 800 number is not the kind of personal relationship that most people want.